v-legoff/pa-poc3/doc/tutorial/project.rst

 * "bundles": the directory that will contain the project's bundles (details below).
 * "config": the directory containing the standard project configuration.
-  Mostly, in it's one of the configuration file that you will specify the hostname and port of your web server.
+  Mostly, in it's one of the configuration files that you will specify the hostname and port of your web server.
 * "layout": this directory contains the general structure of your pages.
   This structure is used by the templating system and we will comeback